Heaven 17: 1983–1985: Collaborations and How Men Are

-1986-1988: Critical and commercial decline
+1986–1988: Critical and commercial decline

 After the remix album Endless peaked at number 70 in July 1986, the band's fourth studio album Pleasure One was released in November 1986 and featured the single "Trouble" (UK No. 51, Germany #17).
 The album contained a number of songs that were originally intended for a French film project that never came to be.
 This was also the first Heaven 17 album to not mention production credits for B.E.F. and the abbreviation would not appear again until the Bigger Than America album in 1996.
-It was followed up in 1988 with the album Teddy Bear, Duke & Psycho (featuring the singles "Train of Love in Motion" and "The Ballad of Go Go Brown"), although these two albums were poorly received and had little commercial success.
+It was followed up in 1988 with the album Teddy Bear, Duke & Psycho (featuring the singles "The Ballad of Go Go Brown" and "Train of Love in Motion"), although these two albums were poorly received and had little commercial success.
 In September 1988, the band appeared on the bill at the Sport Aid event in Sheffield.
 Heaven 17 were managed by Keith Bourton for Heavenly Management Ltd. during much of this period.